How to Pack for a Beach Vacation in JUST a Carry On

 Packing for Men

-Make sure you check your resort’s dress code and then check your travel partner’s bag before departure.
-Most men tend to just pack t-shirts, shorts, swim trunks, and flip flops, but most resorts enforce a dress code at the restaurants.
+I highly recommend checking your resort’s dress code and then checking your travel partner’s bag before departure.
+Most men tend to just pack t-shirts, shorts, swim trunks, and flip flops for resort vacations, but most resorts enforce a dress code at the restaurants.

 I’m glad we checked our resort’s website before leaving on our last trip — otherwise we wouldn’t have been granted entry to eat dinner anywhere in the evening based on what we had packed!